Improving efficiency in transporting average treatment effects: Semiparametric RAL estimator incorporating knowledge of the causal structure underlying effect heterogeneity

-The first of these two assumptions implies that only the variables $V$, where $V\subseteq W$, are modifiers of the ATE, such that $\E(Y_1 - Y_0 \mid W, S=1) = \E(Y_1 - Y_0 \mid V, S=1)$ under assumptions \ref{ass:conf} and \ref{ass:exch}.
-Formally, we can state the assumption as: \begin{assumptioniden}[ Treatment effect modifiers] The function $f(\cdot)$ depends on $W$ only through a transformation $V=V(W)$. \end{assumptioniden}
+We make two additional structural assumptions on our statistical model that, together, assume a \textit{sufficient subset of effect modifiers required for transport.} The first of these two assumptions implies that only the variables $V$, where $V\subseteq W$, are modifiers of the ATE, such that $\E(Y_1 - Y_0 \mid W, S=1) = \E(Y_1 - Y_0 \mid V, S=1)$ under assumptions \ref{ass:conf} and \ref{ass:exch}.
+Formally, we can state the assumption as: \begin{assumptioniden}[ Treatment effect modifiers] The function $f(\cdot)$ depends on $W$ only through $V \subseteq W$. \end{assumptioniden}

 The second of these two assumptions implies that only the effect modifiers $Z$, where $Z\subseteq V$, differ in distribution across $S$.
 Formally, we can state the assumption as: \begin{assumptioniden}[Partial study heterogeneity of effect modifiers] Assume there is a subset $Z\subseteq V$ such that $S\indep V\mid Z$. \end{assumptioniden}